MicrosoftDocs/azure-devops-yaml-schema/task-reference/maven-authenticate-v0.md

 **`artifactsFeeds`** - **Feeds**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Comma-separated list of Azure Artifacts feed names to authenticate with Maven.
-If you only need authentication for external maven repositories, leave this field blank.
+Specifies a comma-separated list of Azure Artifacts feed names to authenticate with Maven.
+If you only need authentication for external Maven repositories, leave this field blank.
 <!-- :::editable-content-end::: -->
 <br>